This component plays nice with Dropdown and Layout`s sidebar slot.

 You can automatically activate a menu item when current route matches the base link and its nested route variations by using the activate-by-route attribute.

-For example, link="/users" will activate same menu item for:
+For example, link="/users" will activate same menu item when you deep navigate for these routes:

 • /users